 This guide walks you through moving your site content and getting it set up on Squarespace 7.
-If you get stuck at any point, reach out to our Customer Care team for help.
+If you get stuck at any point, reach out to our Customer Support team for help.

 Watch a video